UST-EDMM/edmm/edmm-core/src/main/java/io/github/edmm/plugins/terraform/README.md

 # Terraform Plugin

+* Supports AWS provider by Terraform

 ## Limitations

-* Only support AWS provider for now
-* Artifacts are not copied to target directory
-* Use file provisioner to upload artifacts
 * Properties of all related components need to be transferred into an `env.sh` script.
   This script will be then sourced by each operations.
   The following template is used: `'target_name'_'property_name'`